 - 13.24 The Severn Valley Railway (SVR) is one of the leading heritage railways in the UK, operating over a 16 mile route between Kidderminster and Bewdley to Bridgnorth in Shropshire.
 The railway is one of the major tourist attractions in Worcestershire with over 200,000 visitors annually.
 There is potential for connections to the National Rail network at Kidderminster Rail Station to enhance services to/from Bewdley.
 This would, however, require significant investment and support from the Department of Transport (DfT) before this could be realised. - 13.25 As part of the 70 acre 'Silverwoods' development on the former British Sugar site (A451 Stourport Road), now accessed via the new Hoobrook Link Road, works are on-going for a mixed used development including 250 homes.
 The outline planning consent for 'Silverwoods' includes provision for a new rail halt on the nearby SVR line to connect to the SVR and National Rail services.
-The viability of such a scheme will require further investigation before it is considered feasible. - 13.26 The West Midlands Safari Park, located near the SVR line has ambitious plans for an indoor water park, 1,000-delegate conference and exhibition centre and 250-bedroom hotel; also included are aspirations for a railway station on the SVR with connections on to the National Rail network at Kidderminster.
-The Park is keen that the arrival of HS2 in Birmingham in 2026 may support further visitor volume growth. - 13.27 Located near Norton in Wychavon District, the Worcestershire Parkway Major Scheme involves the development of a new parkway station at the intersection of the Bristol to Birmingham and the Hereford -Worcester- London main line railways; the station is due for completion during 2018.
+The viability of such a scheme will require further investigation before it is considered feasible. - 13.26 The West Midlands Safari Park, located near the SVR line has ambitious plans for growth.
+The Park is keen that the arrival of HS2 in Birmingham in 2026 may support further visitor volume growth. - 13.27 Located near Norton in Wychavon District, the Worcestershire Parkway Major Scheme involves the development of a new parkway station at the intersection of the Bristol to Birmingham and the Hereford -Worcester- London main line railways; the station is due for completion during 2019.
 The poor quality rail service between Kidderminster and locations served by the Birmingham Cheltenham Gloucester Bristol and Cardiff main lines is exacerbated by the lack of direct access to cross-country services.
 Worcestershire Parkway aims to address this issue and improve access to national rail services.
 Parkway's location close to Junction 7 of the M5 will make it a strategic access point for the rail network for much of the County.
 It will have 500 car parking spaces and services to Parkway will initially include: - Hourly GWR Worcester London Paddington services; - Hourly Cross Country Cardiff Nottingham services. - 13.28 The Worcestershire Parkway Station is likely to offer increased opportunities for Kidderminster, Blakedown and Hartlebury Stations in the future, including enhanced links to regional and national economic hubs in London and the South East, the South West and South Wales.